santoshndev/moodle-local_virus_scanner/README.md

 # #Features

   #### #1.
 Scan uploaded assignment files daily
-  - This plugin will scan the uploaded assignment submission files daily.
+  - This plugin scans files using clamscan that are contained within the "submission_files" area of moodle assignments uploaded in the last 24 hours.
+  It does not quarantine or remove files.
+It does not scan "all" files uploaded to Moodle.
   #### #2.
 Send virus scan report mail
   - This plugin will send the mail to the specified mail id only if the virus is detected.
   #### #3.
 Help to reduce cpu utilization by scheduling the task at specified time